TV Reporter's Husband Faces Domestic Violence Charges

-News 12 reporter Blaise Gomez's husband has been indicted on numerous domestic violence charges following, what she says, is more than a year of domestic abuse in which she thought she was going to die.
+The husband of Blaise Gomez, a Hudson Valley reporter at News 12, has been indicted on numerous domestic violence charges following, what she says, is more than a year of domestic abuse in which, she says, she thought she was going to die.

-Sean Doyle, 36, of Cornwall, was hit with 15 counts, including strangulation, attempted assault, coercion and criminal mischief, all felonies.
+Sean Doyle, 36, of Cornwall in Orange County, was hit with 15 counts, including strangulation, attempted assault, coercion and criminal mischief, all felonies.

 In a Facebook post on March 25, Gomez described one of the attacks: "My legal husband and daughter’s father (a combat Marine) assaulted me in my home last Monday, in a drunken, drugged attack that I thought would claim my life - while my two children slept in the room next door."